InbaKrish/Learnings_zettlekasten/BlogPosts/Obsidian to Github page - Automated Blog pipeline.md

 ### Automate deployment using - Github Action

-Now instead of manually building the static files and pushing manually to the repository, trigger a github action for the main
+Now instead of manually building the static files and pushing manually to the repository, trigger a github action for the main repository, which generates the static files and pushes it to the github page repo.

 ![[Pasted image 20241207210218.png]]